-Regulatory backtesting is conducted on a daily basis to document the performance of the internal VaR model.
-The backtesting procedure compares calculated one-day VaR on trading book positions with actual and hypothetical profit/loss results.
+Regulatory backtesting is conducted daily to document the performance of the internal VaR model.
+The backtesting procedure compares calculated the one-day VaR on trading book positions with actual and hypothetical profit/loss results.
 Actual profit/loss is defined as the loss or gain from actual changes in the market value of the trading book when daily closing values are compared with the subsequent business day's closing values (that is, intraday trades on the subsequent business day are included).
-Hypothetical profit/loss is defined as the loss or gain calculated within the model framework as a result of keeping the portfolio unchanged for one business day (that is, no intraday trading is included although market prices change).
+Hypothetical profit/loss is defined as the loss or gain calculated within the model framework as a result of keeping the portfolio unchanged for one business day (that is, no intraday trades are included although market prices change).

 If the hypothetical or actual loss exceeds the VaR, an exception has occurred.
 Since the VaR figures used for backtesting are based on a confidence level of 99 percent (as in the calculation of regulatory capital), the expected number of exceptions per year is two or three.
-The backtesting of the internal VaR model showed three actual exceptions and six hypothetical exceptions in 2022.
-All of the exceptions were related to interest rate, inflation rate and credit spread increases.